 Strong and active:

-The Dalmatian is acknowledged as a strong, loyal and friendly dog of moderate size.
-Having most exclusive pelt adorn with black and liver spots, they are highly charming and attention-grabbing doggies.
+The Dalmatian is acknowledged as a strong, loyal, and friendly dog of moderate size.
+Having the most exclusive pelt adorn with black and liver spots, they are highly charming and attention-grabbing doggies.

-Its brawny body structure is well-resourced for trotting and going to long distance and it was the basic purpose of their popularity in early ages.
+Its brawny body structure is well-resourced for trotting and going to long distance and it was the basic purpose of their popularity at an early age.

 The spots are not present on Dals’ body at the time of their birth but they start to appear after 3 to 4 weeks.